itzrizvi/vintage-winery-client-side/README.md

 <p><strong>Summery:</strong> <br />
                 Vintage winery is basically a winery store, who they produce wines of different flavours and ship them to anywhere the customer wants.
 Basically it's a personal project but it can be use in any professional winery producer.
-The website is based on MEARN Stack.
+The website is based on MERN Stack.
 Here are some main features this project.</p>

 ######## <strong>Main Features</strong> #########<br />
 * This is a REACT JS Project <br />